Phinehas1-1/Phinehas1-1.github.io/README.md

-I'd be glad to create a detailed README.md file based on the provided code and incorporating insights from the ratings:

-**README.md**

 **Project: Dynamic Product Display**

 This project demonstrates how to dynamically generate product cards on a webpage using HTML, CSS, and JavaScript.